- Independent five-day coach tour from Munich to Frankfurt

 Continue along the Romantic Road to Rothenburg ob der Tauber.
 Explore Rothenburg — famous for its medieval old town and town wall — on a guided city walk to see the city’s top attractions, including the Church of St Jacob, which houses an altar by the famous woodcarver Tilmann Riemenschneider.

-Enjoy a scenic drive through the Spessart Mountains passing the town of Würzburg, before your tour concludes in Frankfurt on Day 5.
+Enjoy a scenic drive through the Spessart Mountains passing the town of Würzburg, before your tour concludes in Frankfurt on the fifth and final day.

 Departing Munich in the morning, you’ll board the train to Garmisch-Partenkirchen.
 Upon arrival in this charming town, take the cable car up to the highest peak in Germany.
 As you stand on top of the Zugspitze at 9,718 feet (2,962 meters), you’ll enjoy majestic views of the picture-perfect scenery.
 On a clear day, see up to 400 mountain peaks in Austria, Italy, Switzerland and Germany, including the Dolomite Mountains and the Swiss Alps.
 Enjoy a bite of German food in one of the restaurants on the glacier before you head down.